ArunaStorage/documentation/docs/get_started/basic_usage/04_How-To-Project.md

     A Project is the basic resource to organize general user access for stored data <!--and/or data to be stored--> (i.e. Objects).

     It also acts as an umbrella container for all other resources which means that every hierarchy has a Project as root.
-    This directly implies that every project name has to be globally unique in the AOS universe.
+    This directly implies that every project name has to be globally unique in the Aruna universe.

     More in-depth information can be found in the [**:material-graph:Data Structure**](../../internal_data_structure/internal_data_structure.md){target="_blank"} section.